|

 Some use Kodak films; others prefer Fuji.

-If you prefer shooting negatives (for
+If you like shooting negatives (for prints),

-prints), you might try using Fuji Superia
+you might try using Fujicolor 400 or 800.

 If you prefer shooting slides, you can try

-natural colors than the print film and, of
+natural colors than print film and, of

 course, can be turned into wonderful prints

 as well.
-When shooting with film, this is
+When shooting with film, this

 course, your numbers may vary.

-Recommendation: For first-time aurora
+[Dennis' Recommendation: For first-time

-400 print film; for slides, try Fujichrome
+aurora photographers, try Fujicolor 400 or 800 print film; for slides, try Fujichrome

 Digital